“Boonoonoonoos – A new sound”

 On 12th December the “Boonoonoonoos” TV-Special “Boney M. – Ein Sound Geht Um Die Welt” was aired in Germany.

 Around one month after the release of “Boonoonoonoos” the “Christmas Album” was released.
 The first single taken form the album was “Little Drummer Boy.
 “Little Drummer Boy” was backed with a medley of Boney M. hits called “6 Years Of Boney M. Hits (Boney M. On 45)”.

-“Little Drummer Boy/6 Years Of Boney M. Hits” went to no. 20 in the German single chart in the last week of the year – just one week after “We Kill The World (Don’t Kill The World)” had left the Top 20 for the second time.
+“Little Drummer Boy/6 Years Of Boney M. Hits” went to no. 20 in the German single chart the frist week of 1982 – just two weeks after “We Kill The World (Don’t Kill The World)” had left the Top 20 for the second time.

 In various countries the “Christmas Album” would first be released at Christmas time in 1982.
 The album turned out to be a very successful record of the season and also became a true hit in Canada.

 Two years after its release the album had gained the group 6 platinum and 15 gold records around the world.
-A figure that tells about the group popularity.
+A figure that tells about the group’s popularity.